 The AASPA provides support to surgical PAs in all operative settings and specialties who seek to better their careers, their professions, and the quality of patient care.
 AASPA was formed for surgical PAs, by surgical PAs.
-AASPA also supports PA students (pre-PA, entry-level, and post-graduate) with workshops and other educational activities, a PA Student Blog, AASPA Scholarships, and other resources.
-The Program provides students with time off to attend the AASPA Annual CME Meeting and Surgical Update.
-ASPA also maintains an electronic job bank.
+AASPA also

 SECTION VII: APPENDICES